srinivassaitangudu/helpers1/docs/coding/all.coding_style.how_to_guide.md

 #### Use Python and not bash for scripting

-- We prefer to use python instead of bash scripts with very few exceptions
+- We prefer to use Python instead of bash scripts with very few exceptions
   - E.g., scripts that need to modify the environment by setting env vars, like `setenv.sh`
 - The problem with bash scripts is that it's too easy to put together a sequence